deftio/quikchat/README.md

-// Add a message at any point not just from callback chat.messageAddNew('Hello!', 'You', 'left');    //  should appear left justified chat.messageAddNew('Hello!', 'Them', 'right');  //  should appear  right justified
+// Add a message at any point not just from callback chat.messageAddNew('Hello!', 'You', 'left');    //  should appear left justified chat.messageAddNew('Hello!', 'Me', 'right');  //  should appear  right justified

 //... other logic